-This site will offer glimpses of this material drawn from archival collections as well as published editions of primary sources created by members of the German corps.
+This site features material drawn from archival collections as well as published editions of primary sources created by members of the German corps.
 Some entries will be short, others will be more extensive.
 They represent a wide range of emotions and sentiments; their tone and content can be serious, curious, passionate, angry, amusing, cheerful, hopeful, deflated, sad.
 My hope is that these glimpses will broaden our understanding of the German troops’ experiences in the American Revolutionary War.
 Unless otherwise noted, all translations and transcriptions are mine.

 [i] Stephen Conway, “The British Army, ‘Military Europe,’ and the American War of Independence,” The William and Mary Quarterly, 3d ser., 67, no. 1 (January 2010): 78.
 This percentage does not take into account provincial and loyalist forces or Native American allies.
 See also Stephen Conway, Britannia’s Auxiliaries: Continental Europeans and the British Empire (New York, 2017), 50-51.